getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ##### Breadcrumbs
 _Import name: `Sentry.Integrations.Breadcrumbs`_

-This integration wrap native APIs to capture breadcrumbs.
+This integration wraps native APIs to capture breadcrumbs.
 By default, all APIs are wrapped.

 Available options: